NoemiSobrino/The-use-of-BIM-for-hydrogeological-risk-analysis-in-Cervo-Valley-an-innovative-perspective/README.md

   _Codes_

-  In this folde all the codes described in the Master thesis are present.
+  In this folder all the codes described in the Master thesis are present.
 The codes have the same name as cited in the thesis.
   _Representative video of the maps_

 _3D MAP_